JGivens: Early life

-Jeremiah Timothy Givens was born on May 24, 1987, in Los Angeles, California, to Brenda Banks.
+Jeremiah Timothy Givens was born on May 24, 1987, in Los Angeles, California.
 His mother moved to Las Vegas, Nevada when Givens was five years old, to remove the family from the presence of gang life.

 Givens obtained his bachelor's degree from the University of Southern California in mechanical engineering at the Viterbi School of Engineering.

 Music career

 JGivens' music career started in 2008, and his debut studio album, Run, was released on July 22, 2011, independently.
 His subsequent studio album, El v.
 Envy, was released on August 6, 2013, independently.
-His third and most recent studio album, Fly Exam, was released on September 25, 2015, with Humble Beast Records.
+His third studio album, Fly Exam, was released on September 25, 2015, with Humble Beast Records.

 In 2016, JGivens was featured on Lecrae's mixtape, Church Clothes 3, performing the song "Misconceptions 3" alongside Lecrae, John Givez and Jackie Hill Perry.

 In 2019, Givens transitioned away from Christian hip-hop and revealed he was addicted to drugs, openly gay, and HIV-positive.